Sharp asymptotics for the solutions of the three-dimensional massless Vlasov-Maxwell system with small data: estimates on the velocity averages of the Vlasov field

 In order to obtain $L^{\infty}$, and then $L^2$, estimates on $\int_v |H| dv$, we will have to commute at least three times the transport equation satisfied by each component of $H$.
 However, if $\beta_{1,i} \in I^k_1$, with $k \geq N-4$, we need to control the $L^1$ norm of $\widehat{Z}^{\kappa} H_j$, with $|\kappa|=4$ and $j \in I^{k-1}_1$, to bound $\| \widehat{Z}^{\xi} H_i \|_{L^1_{x,v}}$, with $|\xi| = 3$.
 We then consider the following energy norm

 We have the following commutation formula. \begin{Lem} Let $0 \leq k \leq 5$, $|\beta| \leq 3+k$ and $i \in I^{N-k}_1$.
-Then, if $H$ vanishes for all $|v| \leq 1$, $T_F(H_i)$ can be written as a linear combination of terms of the form
+Then, if $H$ vanishes for all $|v| \leq 1$, $T_F(\widehat{Z}^{\beta} H_i)$ can be written as a linear combination of terms of the form

 \end{Lem} \begin{proof} If $H$ vanishes for all $|v| \leq 1$, we have $T_F(H)+AH=0$.
-Hence, according to Proposition \ref{Maxcom}, the source terms which arise from the commutator $[T_F,\widehat{Z}^{\beta}]$ can be bounded by terms such as those described in this lemma, with $j=i$.
-The other ones come from $\widehat{Z}^{\beta} \left( T_F \left(H_i \right) \right)$ (use Lemma \ref{L2bilan}, Remark \ref{Rqbilan} and Lemma \ref{comumax1} to check that they are of the researched form). \end{proof} As $H(0,.,.)=R(0,.,.)$, it then comes that $H(0,.v)=0$ for all $|v| \leq 3$ and, applying Proposition\footnote{Strictly speaking, one cannot simply apply Proposition \ref{ProB} since $T_F(H_i) \neq 0$ if $ i \in I^{k}_1$ and $k \geq N-4$.
+Hence, according to Proposition \ref{Maxcom}, the source terms which arise from the commutator $[T_F,\widehat{Z}^{\beta}]$ are such as those described in this lemma, with $j=i$.
+The other ones come from $\widehat{Z}^{\beta} \left( T_F \left(H_i \right) \right)$ (use Lemma \ref{L2bilan}, Remark \ref{Rqbilan} and Lemma \ref{comumax1} to check that they are of the researched form). \end{proof} As $H(0,.,.)=R(0,.,.)$, it then follows that $H(0,.v)=0$ for all $|v| \leq 3$ and, applying Proposition\footnote{Strictly speaking, one cannot simply apply Proposition \ref{ProB} since $T_F(H_i) \neq 0$ if $ i \in I^{k}_1$ and $k \geq N-4$.
 However, in view of Proposition \ref{comL2hom}, one can easily adapt it to our context.} \ref{ProB}, that there exists $C_H>0$ such that $\E_H(0) \leq C_H \epsilon$.
 Consequently, using Corollary \ref{velocity2} and following the proof of Proposition \ref{Prop1}, one can prove that, for $\epsilon$ small enough,

 By Proposition \ref{KS1}, we then obtain, for $0 \leq k \leq 5$,